 problem that arises not only in high profile trials but in mundane cases where a Google search will produce assertions about key evidence that the jury will have to decide in court.

 Prejudicial publicity is our real problem in the criminal courts these days.
 It's very serious.
 And the biggest part of the problem is the internet.
-For example the courts go to great lengths to excise any material that may refer to previous convictions
+For example the courts go to great lengths to excise any material that may refer to previous

-previous convictions in a second.
+the accused's previous convictions in a second.
 Don't tell me jurors don't do it when they get home after the first day of a trial.

 I don't have an easy answer but I do think if we accept we can't control or stop the internet then maybe we have to think again about how we manage juries.
 Jury vetting.
-What I do know is pretending the internet doesn't exist won't serve the interests
+What I do know is pretending the internet doesn't exist won't serve the

 Articles relating to high-profile court cases should be removed from online news archives, the former Lord Chancellor has told the BBC.

 Lord Falconer believes the action is necessary to avoid news stories written before a case influencing its outcome.